L-hodg/Geog418Lab3/README.md

 The resulting min and max Morans I range for income were -0.67 and 1.06 respectivley.
 These results indicate a certain amount of variability in the dataset, as some areas appear highly clustered, while others show signs of dispersion.

 Although we now have an Indication of the spatial pattern, we still need to determine if this result is statistically significant.
-To do this we will perfom a simple Z-test.
+To do this we will perform a simple Z-test.
 In this case our Null hypothesis states that there is no SAC present within the data.
 While our alternate hypothesis states that positive SAC is present within the data for the selected variables.
 For this test we will use a 95% confidence level, indicating an $\alpha$ of 0.05.
 This level of significance produces a critical value of +/- 1.96.
 This means that any Z score greater than 1.96 would be significantly clustered (positive SAC), while values less than -1.96 would be significantly dispersed (Negative SAC).
 Any values within this range would be considered insignificant, and randomly distributed.

 We can perform a Z-test as following: